Many-Body Perturbation Theory (MBPT) and Time-Dependent Density-Functional Theory (TD-DFT): MBPT Insights About What is Missing in, and Corrections to, the TD-DFT Adiabatic Approximation: Effective Exchange-Correlation (xc) Kernel

+Such an approximation is expected to work well in the off-resonant regime.
+As we shall see, it does give G\"orling's exact exchange (EXX) kernel for TD-DFT \cite{G98}.
+On the other hand, the poles of the kernel in this approximation are {\em a priori} the poles of the exact and independent particle PPs --- that is, the true and single-particle excitation energies --- unless well-balanced approximations lead to fortuitous cancellations.

 We can now return to a particular aspect of Casida's original PP approach~\cite{C05} which was failure to take proper account of the localizer.
+This problem is rectified here.
 The importance of the localizer is made particularly clear by the GS relations in the case of charge transfer excitations.
 The single-pole approximation to the $i \rightarrow a$ excitation energy is,